apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 After you load the bootloader successfully onto your board, you can load and run the Blinky application.

-Run the `newt run arduino_blinky 1.0.0` command to build the arduino_blinky target (if necessary), create an image with verison 1.0.0, load the image onto the board, and start a debugger session.
+Run the `newt run arduino_blinky 1.0.0` command to build the arduino_blinky target (if necessary), create an image with version 1.0.0, load the image onto the board, and start a debugger session.
 ```no-highlight
 $ newt run arduino_blinky 1.0.0
 App image succesfully generated: ~/dev/myproj/bin/targets/arduino_blinky/app/apps/blinky/blinky.img